 Every winter term project must have an on-campus sponsor.
 Members of the teaching faculty and, under some circumstances, members of the administrative and professional staff (A&PS), may sponsor projects.
 The basic duties of the sponsor are to establish and publicize projects, review proposals for student-proposed individual projects, apply for group project grant money if necessary, oversee the management of that money, and submit a grade (Y, completed N, not completed) for each student sponsored.

 All members of the teaching faculty may sponsor projects.
 Members of A&PS may also sponsor projects, with permission from their supervisors.
 A&PS members who will sponsor projects must request a sponsor number from the Academic Advising Resource Center (AARC); using the Sponsor Number Assignment Form available electronically or as a hard copy from the Office of Winter Term.
-For winter term 2018, the form must be submitted to the AARC by Monday, November 27, 2017.

 A project director is the person responsible for the day-to-day progress of a project.
 Individual projects are typically self-directed, but may also be directed by the sponsor or another person.
 In most group projects, the sponsor is also the director.
 Alternatively, a project may be directed by a student, staff member, alumnus or alumna, invited guest, or outside specialist, typically working in conjunction with the on-campus sponsor.